Meet Dr. Purcell

 With his veterinary training behind him, he was able to complete medical school in less than three years.
 He practiced internal medicine in Las Vegas for 20 years and in 2007 was designated a Fellow in The American College of Physicians, the society of internal medicine specialists.
 Fellowship is an honor achieved by those recognized by their peers for personal integrity, superior competence in internal medicine, professional accomplishment, and demonstrated scholarship.
 It is an achievement to be celebrated and commended.

 Dr. Purcell returned to his Texas roots in 2005.
 His wife, Barbara, was the catalyst for his interest in bio-identical hormone replacement therapy.
-Her hormones were not balanced, and the estradiol cream she tried had no apparent effect.
+Her hormones were not balanced.
 However, within two days of getting pellets implanted, she finally felt relief.
 As a result, Dr. Purcell is now focusing his private practice on balancing the hormone requirements of women and men with estradiol and testosterone pellets.